apiad/jsonapi/docs/operators.md

 # Operators

+When specifying a query, you have the option not only to declare the expected output structure, but also to specify input arguments and apply some query operators.

+## Function arguments

 The next thing you'll probably want is to pass some arguments to your functions.
 There are two ways to do this in **jsonapi**.
 The cannonical way is to add a key `"$"` with a dictionary of argument values:

 ```python